maxGraph/maxgraph-integration-examples/README.md

 ### <a id="maxgraph-dev-version"></a> Use the maxGraph development version

+**Note**: the `maxGraph` development version is tested in a GitHub Workflow that uses the procedure explained below.

 Build [maxGraph](https://github.com/maxGraph/maxGraph/) locally:
   - from the `maxGraph` project root, run: `npm install`